bellamariz/behs-simulation-model/README.md

 A Python-based simulation model for Battery-less Energy Harvesting Systems (BEHSs).

+> *Make sure you are using a **Python virtual environment** to run the project.
+Learn more about how to install and activate a virtual environment for your operating system [here](https://realpython.com/python-virtual-environments-a-primer/).*

 ## Description

 This model may be used to simulate and trace the energy flowing across a Battery-less Energy Harvesting System (BEHS) over time.